 Read more here.

-The Hollick Arvon Caribbean Writers Prize is an annual award which allows an emerging Caribbean writer living and working in the Caribbean to devote time to advancing or finishing a literary work, with support from an established writer as mentor.
-It was sponsored by the Hollick Family Charitable Trust for a three year period (2013 – 2015) and jointly administered by the non-profit organisation the Bocas Lit Fest and the creative writing charity Arvon.
+The Johnson and Amoy Achong Caribbean Writers Prize is an annual award, which allows an emerging Caribbean writer living and working in the Anglophone Caribbean to devote time to advancing or finishing a literary work, with support from an established writer as mentor.
+The prize is offered across three literary genres: fiction in 2019, non-fiction in 2020, and poetry in 2021.

-Launched in 2013, CODE’s Burt Award for Caribbean Literature is an annual Award that will be given to three English-language literary works for young adults (aged 12 through 18) written by Caribbean authors.
-Established by CODE – a Canadian charitable organization that has been supporting literacy and learning for over 50 years – in collaboration with the Literary Prizes Foundation and the Bocas Lit Fest, the Award aims to provide engaging and culturally-relevant books for young people across the Caribbean.
+Launched in 2013, CODE’s Burt Award for Caribbean Young Adult Literature is an annual award given to up to three English-language literary works for young adults (aged 12 through 18) written by Caribbean authors.
+Established by CODE – a Canadian charitable organization that has been supporting literacy and learning for over 59 years – with the generous support of the Literary Prizes Foundation and in partnership with the Bocas Lit Fest, the Award aims to provide engaging and culturally-relevant books for young people across the Caribbean.

 The intent of the prize is to champion literacy, build language skills and foster the love and habit of reading amongst youth and young adults.